juliajessica/acme-store/planning.md

 **_QUESTIONS TO ASK:_**

 What is the state tax? - https://pocketsense.com/how-to-calculate-sales-tax-backwards-from-total-13712245.html Based off of the designs it seems that the application is adding a tax value to the total.
 The desings example shows $40.34 is applied to the $500.01 total.
-I calculated that the tax is a total of 8% for each item. - verfiy that this is correct with Diana.
+I calculated that the tax is a total of 8% for each item.

 Does this require adding additional testing?